Xbox Game Pass: Launch and expansion (2017-2023)

+Integration following Activision-Blizzard merge (2023-2025)

-Microsoft replaced Xbox Live Gold with a new Xbox Game Pass tier, called Xbox Game Pass Core, on September 14, 2023.
+Ahead of completing its acquisition of Activision-Blizzard in October 2023, Microsoft replaced Xbox Live Gold with a new Xbox Game Pass tier, called Xbox Game Pass Core, on September 14, 2023.
 Core carries the same features as Xbox Live Gold (including online multiplayer for non-free-to-play games), and offers a library of 36 games at launch, which is expected to expand and change over time, similar to the main Game Pass library.

 While Spencer described how Microsoft would be making select Xbox exclusives available on PlayStation 5 and Nintendo Switch in February 2024, he stated there were no plans to bringing Game Pass to these platforms, instead remaining the place where they would offer their first-party games first for Xbox and Windows.

 A number of pricing changes and tier offerings were made as of September 12, 2024.
 New users are no longer be able to buy into the console-only tier digitally, though existing users will remain on this plan for at least a year before migration.
 Instead, a new Standard tier, offering Xbox Live services and access to the game library, excluding day one releases, has been introduced.
 Other plans remain the same including day-one access but will see their price increased by $2-3 per month, ahead of the availability of Call of Duty: Black Ops 6 as a day-one title on the service.

-Xbox partnered with Antstream in May 2025 to make numerous licensed retro games available through Antstream Arcade as part of the Game Pass subscription.

 Microsoft unveiled a revamped Xbox Game Pass tier structure on October 1, 2025, with the service offering three tiers, Essential (A renaming of Core), Premium (A renaming of Standard), and Ultimate.
 The Ultimate tier will include Ubisoft+ Classics and Fortnite Crew.
 The change was also made alongside Xbox Cloud Gaming leaving its beta period, available to both Premium and Ultimate subscribers, the latter with faster streaming options for Cloud Gaming.
 Day-one releases are limited to Ultimate tier users, but Microsoft increased the number of games available across all tiers, with 50 for Essential, 200 for Premium, and 400 for Ultimate.
 The prices were also increased across tiers, with Ultimate raised to $30 per month.
 The PC Game Pass also saw an increase in price along with similar additional features.
 Microsoft said that they justified the price increases by the addition of more games from additional partners and new service offerings.
 The price increase, alongside increases in the Xbox console prices in 2025, was met with criticism from players, with many calling for others to cancel their subscriptions.
+In a 2026 interview, Xbox chief strategy officer Matthew Ball said that Game Pass shed "millions of subscribers" in a few months following this price hike.